NOAA-PSL/graph-ufs/prototypes/p0/README.md

   these calculations should go here so that the correct normalization can be computed.
 Right now those normalization values are hard coded into `graphufs.ReplayEmulator.load_normalization`

-### Emulator class

-This holds all of the configuration details, loads the normalization data, and preprocesses the data for training.
-See the generic class definition `graphufs.ReplayEmulator` and this specific setup in `simple_emulator.py`.
-This configuration could be rewritten to read a yaml file rather than to specify everything via class inheritance.

-### Training

-The main training algorithm is launched from `run_training.py` which calls the generic routines from the module `graphufs.train`.
-Those routines are modified from the graphcast demo to work with the `ReplayEmulator` class and to work with the optax adam optimizer.

-This is just at the point of compiling and running, not at the point of actually successfully training (converging).
-The main issue that needs to be addressed is how to handle mini-batches in the training.
-Currently, the `ReplayEmulator.get_training_batches` uses routines from the graphcast code to get the samples prepared to make predictions with GraphCast, but it is unclear how to set up batches with more than one forecast sample dataset (i.e., initial conditions and target predictions for that forecast) per batch.
-It is then unclear how this is handled with optax, although it could be that optax can do this more automatically given a bunch of samples of data.

-Once this is figured out, it is a matter of hyperparameter tuning and making the code more efficient (e.g., the zarr2zarr transfer happens inside the graphcast code, and we should just have this dataset ready).